Generalising Aumann's Agreement Theorem: Quantum Version of the Agreement Theorem

 \section{Quantum Version of the Agreement Theorem}

-This section presents a hybrid quantum version for the agreement theorem.
-We prove that even if the agents were allowed to use quantum systems as their probabilistic descriptions, it is also true that common knowledge of their quantum posteriors will always lead to an impossibility of agreeing to disagree.
-Additionally, the present section also turns explicit what is the structure in Aumann's argument that is central not only for the original result but also for any potential generalisation of it.
+This section presents a hybrid quantum version of the agreement theorem.
+We prove that when the agents describe their uncertainty about a quantum system using a quantum state as opposed to a classical probability distribution, common knowledge of their quantum posteriors will always lead to an impossibility of agreeing to disagree.
+The present section also makes explicit the structure in Aumann's argument that is central not only for the original result but also for any potential generalisation of it.

-That our version is a hybrid quantum version comes from the fact that we are still keeping intact the classical knowledge model of def.~\ref{Def.KnowledgeModel}.
-To a certain extent, we are dotting the agents the possibility of expanding their reasoning abilities, as they are allowed to go beyond standard probability theory and use density operators valued measures (DOVMs) as their toolbox of analysis - even though they are using these tools to deal with classical data/classical set-theoretical models.
-We start defining what a DOVM is.
+This is a hybrid quantum-classical generalisation because we are still using the classical knowledge model of def.~\ref{Def.KnowledgeModel}.
+To a certain extent, we are granting the agents the possibility of expanding their reasoning abilities, as they are allowed to go beyond standard probability theory and use density operator valued measures (DOVMs) as their toolbox of analysis---even though their knowledge about these systems is in the form of classical data/classical set-theoretical models.
+We start by defining what a DOVM is.